 When children are anxious they experience worry, nervousness, or fear of things they can’t control.
 Playing games can help!

 They may have anxious thoughts and feelings about facing things that have happened before or things that haven’t happened yet.
 One of the coping strategies children with anxiety often try to use is attempting to control things so that nothing uncertain can happen.
 This can cause them to insist on things being a certain way or they may only want to participate in activities where they can make and enforce the rules.
 Anxious kids may also resist change or attempt to avoid new things or experiences.
+Not to worry, you can help reduce anxiety naturally in your child, it will just take a little bit of creativity and family time together.

 It’s normal for all children to experience some level of anxiety some of the time.
 However, when anxiety starts to take over and negatively impact one or more areas of the child’s life, it is important to address it so the anxiety doesn’t continue to become more severe.
 While anxiety can occur by itself, it is not uncommon for anxiety to occur alongside other issues.
 For example, many children with ADHD, autism, behavioral disorders, depression, and sensory processing disorder also have high anxiety.
 All children can benefit from learning to tolerate and cope with anxiety, especially kids who experience more significant anxiety throughout the day.